 Heading into its 71st year, the Best of Photojournalism contest has a new committee to oversee all the categories and logistics of NPPA’s premiere photography competition.
 The formation of this committee is an integral part of the NPPA’s restructuring in its new home at the University of Georgia’s Grady College of Journalism and Mass Communication, announced in January.

 The committee chair is William Snyder, professor and director of the photojournalism program at the Rochester Institute of Technology.
-The division coordinators are Bettina Hansen, The Seattle Times, Online Visual Storytelling; Kyndell Harkness, Minneapolis Star-Tribune, Picture Editing Division; Kevin Martin, Minneapolis Star-Tribune, Still Images Division; Merry Murray, KSNW, Wichita, Kansas, Video Division.
+The division coordinators are Bettina Hansen, The Seattle Times, Online Video, Presentation and Innovation Division; Kyndell Harkness, Minneapolis Star-Tribune, Picture Editing Division; Kevin Martin, Minneapolis Star-Tribune, Still Images Division; Merry Murray, KSNW, Wichita, Kansas, Video Division.

 “I am so very pleased with the quality, experience, new ideas and dedication to hard work that this crew brings to BOP.
 Our first order of business is to review the categories and begin the process of improving the contest to reflect our rapidly changing industry,” Snyder said.
 The BOP competition annually attracts the most talented professionals in four divisions — still, video, online visual storytelling and picture editing — collectively representing nearly 100 categories.